unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 /* unmanbearpig: MX518 mouse hack */
 /* The MX518 mouse supports 500 hz poll rate, but reports only 125 hz,
- * so we can override it to get the faster rate */ if (udev->descriptor.idVendor == 0x046d && udev->descriptor.idProduct == 0xc051) {
+ * we can override it to get the faster rate */ if (udev->descriptor.idVendor == 0x046d && udev->descriptor.idProduct == 0xc051) {
 	dev_warn(ddev, "overriding MX518 bInterval to 2 (500hz); config %d interface %d\n",
 	         cfgno, inum);